Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Lower Bound

 \section{Lower Bound}

+In this section, we establish minimax regret lower bounds for the general optimization problem Eq.~\eqref{eq:sto-prog} under global convexity (Definition \ref{def:global}) and local strong convexity (Definition \ref{def:local}).
+As the general problem covers newsvendor problems as a special case and is more challenging, it suffices to establish minimax lower bounds for the newsvendor problem with linear inventory costs (i.e., $c(x,d)=h\cdot(x-d)^++ b\cdot(d-x)^+$).

-In this section, we select the linear inventory costs (i.e., $c(x,d)=h\cdot(x-d)^++ b\cdot(d-x)^+$) to establish the lower bound for data-driven newsvendor problems.
-As we discussed in Section~\ref{sec:Problem Formulations}, for the linear inventory costs, the $\alpha$-global strong convexity (resp. $(\alpha,\beta)$-local strong convexity) of the cost function is equivalent to the $\alpha/(h+b)$-global minimal separation condition (resp. $(\alpha/(h+b),\beta)$-local minimal separation condition) of demand distribution.
-Thus, in the following we only need to study the minimax lower bound on the corresponding demand distribution classes.
+As we discussed in Section~\ref{subsec:cvx-condition}, for the linear-cost newsvendor problem, the $\alpha$-global strong convexity (resp. $(\alpha,\beta)$-local strong convexity) of the $C(x)$ is equivalent to the $\alpha/(h+b)$-global minimal separation condition (resp. $(\alpha/(h+b),\beta)$-local minimal separation condition) on demand distributions.
+Thus, to establish a lower bound under $\alpha$-global strong convexity (or $(\alpha,\beta)$-local strong convexity) condition, it suffices to prove the minimax lower bound under the corresponding condition on demand distributions.